0riginz/Informatik-Projekt/README.md

         *   over capacity ~> all are delayed
 *   write a scenario function that simulates a scenario with about a dozen cars
 *   let the cars keep track of whether they can drive or were delayed and print that information at the end of the simulation
-*   write the main program, which uses Univocity Parsers to parse input (cars and their interest to drive) and write resulting data (drive vs delay) as CSV (this does not touch on the scenario function, which should be kept around)
+*   write the Traffic_Simulation.main program, which uses Univocity Parsers to parse input (cars and their interest to drive) and write resulting data (drive vs delay) as CSV (this does not touch on the scenario function, which should be kept around)
 *   extend the README by writing a user documentation, explaining users how to use the program

 When all that's done: